-21.1.5 Students in the Faculty of Extension
+21.1.3 Students in the Faculty of Extension

-Faculty of Extension students are those registered in any of that Faculty's courses which may or may not lead to degree or certificate credit.
+Faculty of Extension students are those registered in any of that Faculty's courses.
+These courses may or may not lead to degree, diploma, certificate or citation credit.

 21.2 Off-Campus Credit Program